PTz0uAH/amiga-gcc/README.md

 Since latest Termux works with Clang instead of plain GCC there are some incompatibilities to conquer.

-Although the amiga-gcc toolchain compilation failed because of errors during binutils compilation it came to my attention that VASM-VBCC-VLINK was build correctly so I focused on those great alternative binutils.
+Although the amiga-gcc toolchain compilation failed because of errors during binutils compilation it came to my attention that "holy trinity" VASM-VBCC-VLINK ("V3") was build correctly so I focused on those great alternative binutils first.

 Thus to keep classic Commodore Amiga fans (and myself) motivated, creating a working VASM-VBCC-VLINK toolchain first has prio.